sensu/sensu-docs/content/sensu-go/5.16/installation/install-sensu.md

 _**NOTE**: If you are using Docker, skip this step and continue with [4.
 Open the web UI][36].
 The `sensu-backend init` command is not implemented for Docker._

-Run `sensu-backend init` to set up your Sensu administrator username and password.
+**With the backend running**, run `sensu-backend init` to set up your Sensu administrator username and password.
 In this initialization step, you only need to set environment variables with a username and password string &mdash; no need for role-based access control (RBAC).

 Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use: